antonvh/UartRemote/README.md

 # Use Cases / Examples

-For more examples see [example_scripts.py](example_scripts.py) and further demo and example scripts in the platform directories.
+For more examples see [example_scripts.py](example_scripts.py) and further demo and example scripts in the platform directories. also the new documents wiki [here](https://uartremote.readthedocs.io/en/latest/examples.html)

 ## Communication Master/Slave Robot  - LEGO(STM32) & micropythonESP8266